RafaelMarchand/GraphDrawer/readMe.md

 # GraphDrawer.js

-GraphDrawer.js is a Library to draw Graphs and allow for mouse interactions.
+GraphDrawer.js is a Library that draws Graphs on a canvas and allows for mouse interactions.

 ## Installation

-Run the following command to install the most recent version of GraphDrawer.js from NPM:

 ```sh
 npm install graph-drawer